Glossary of Terms

 SLC

-Student Loans Company is a UK public sector organisation established to provide financial services, in terms of loans and grants, to over one million students annually, in colleges and universities across the four education systems of England, Northern Ireland, Scotland and Wales. www.slc.co.uk
+Student Loans Company is a UK public sector organisation established to provide financial services, in terms of loans and grants.
+Over one million students are supported annually in colleges and universities across the four education systems of England, Northern Ireland, Scotland and Wales. www.slc.co.uk

 Student Charter

-The Student Charter sets out our commitments to you, makes clear what we expect from you and will work in partnership to achieve.
+The Student Charter sets out our commitments to you, makes clear what we expect from you and specifies that which we will work in partnership to achieve.

 Suitability Declaration